aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/single-chart-data-point/_index.md

 Ensure that you have the following prerequisites:

 - Aspose.Words for .NET library installed.
-You can download it from the official Aspose website or use NuGet package manager to install it.
+You can download it by using NuGet package manager to install it.
 - A document directory path where the output document will be saved.

 ## Step 2: Create a new document and insert a chart